-As stated in the Sexual Misconduct Policy, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office.
-However, the Honor Code Office is the Responsible Administrator for allegations of Sexual Misconduct against BYU students and thus the Title IX Office does work with the Honor Code Office when an investigation has concluded that one of BYU’s students has been found in violation of the Sexual Misconduct Policy and sanctions are needed.
+As stated in the Sexual Harassment Policy, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office.
+However, the Honor Code Office is the Responsible Administrator for allegations of Sexual Harassment against BYU students and thus the Title IX Office does work with the Honor Code Office when an investigation has concluded that one of BYU’s students has been found in violation of the Sexual Harassment Policy and sanctions are needed.
 However, as mentioned above, the information provided to the Honor Code Office only includes identifying information needed to sanction the respondent; victim and witness information is redacted and not shared.

 If I report a sexual assault to Title IX, will I be punished by the Honor Code?